tauzn-clock/pylbfgs/readme.md

 Examples
 --------

 See the *example.py* script for an advanced example in which we use compressed sensing to reconstruct a sparsely sampled image.
+A more thorough example of compressed sensing (using PyLBFGS) can be found on my weblog [here][blog_post].